Iunius118/Type18BallisticComputer/README.md

-# Type 18 Ballistic Computer
+# Type 18 Gun Sight

-Simple ballistic computer for Minecraft's projectiles.
+Type 18 Gun Sight is a Minecraft modification which adds a lead-computing gun sight for Minecraft's projectiles.